Basement ventilation - fresh air in, moisture out

 How you can counteract this with heating and proper basement ventilation

-The solutions for dehumidifying the basement seem obvious: By properly ventilating or even heating the basement, you can prevent musty smells, wet walls and mold.
+The solutions for dehumidifying the basement seem obvious: By properly ventilating or even heating the basement, you can prevent musty smells, wet walls and the formation of mold.
 However, both strategies have a catch:

 While correct basement ventilation is unproblematic in winter, it is impractical in summer.
-Because if you follow the rule that ventilation is only allowed when it is cooler outside than inside, you may not have the opportunity to do so in summer or only for a few hours during the night.
+Because if you observe the rule that ventilation is only allowed when it is cooler outside than inside, you sometimes don’t have the opportunity to do so in summer or only for a few hours during the night.

 The simple solution: automatic cellar ventilation